AE-TG/Py-Spy/README.md

         - Mouseover will report potential input validation failures so you can instantaneously proof your code.
     - Mousing over the highlight provides code complexity characteristics for that function as determined by Radon (http://radon.readthedocs.org/).

+## Known Issues
+- VSCode in Browser is unsupported due to filesystem requirements.
+- Coverage testing marks comment lines as missed...which is correct, but unhelpful.
+- Coverage testing breaks down on overloaded/shadowed functions.

 ## Requirements

 - **Visual Studio Code**